adamsanaglo/pulp_deb/server/README.md

 - For production, run `make .env` specifying `APP_CLIENT_ID` and `TENANT_ID` on the command line to use custom values.

 That's it!
 Clients will request a token from AAD, scoped to this `APP_CLIENT_ID` and `fastapi_microsoft_identity` library will vet the token.

+### Repodata Signing
+Your dev environment will automatically create and register "legacy" signing services with locally-constructed test keys, which you can and should use to test repodata signing locally.
+See the example workflows in [the cli README](../cli/README.md#example-workflows) for examples.
+However we cannot (easily) test ESRP signing in dev, so if you're doing anything that touches ESRP signing you **must** test those changes in the PPE before pushing things to tux-dev / prod.

 ### Managing your dev environment